ka-raph/advent-of-code-2022/README.md

 # ka-raph's Advent of Code 2022's solutions

-*Only JS for now, might try to add other languages later*
+*Only JS for now, might try to add other languages later.*

 ## Prerequisites

 **Node.js**, any version should do, but the newer the better.

 ## Usage